-- Under Alert Level 2, Immigration offices will process more visa applications, according to a new priority scheme. - For residence visas, first priority is given to applicants already in NZ with a job offer who earn an hourly wage equivalent to or higher than twice the median wage (currently \$51.00 per hour or \$106,080 per year); or who hold current occupational registration (where required). - For temporary entry visas, first priority is given to applications for critical work to support the COVID-19 response, applications with an urgent humanitarian need, applications to travel under the APEC travel programme, diplomatic visas and all other applications where the applicant is already in NZ. - Second priority is given to residence and temporary entry visas applications where applicants are not already in NZ.
+- Under Alert Level 2, Immigration offices will process more visa applications, according to a new priority scheme. - For skilled migrant and residence for work visa applications, first priority is given to applicants who earn more than \$106,080 per year; or who hold current occupational registration (where required).
+Prioritised applications are being allocated to a case officer within two weeks of entering the queue.
+Other applications are put in a low-priority queue processing of these cases is currently beginning about six months after submission, and applicants in New Zealand may need to renew their temporary entry visas. - For temporary entry visas, first priority is given to applications for critical work to support the COVID-19 response, applications with an urgent humanitarian need, applications to travel under the APEC travel programme, diplomatic visas and all other applications where the applicant is already in NZ.